techiesodiq/alx-frontend-for-fun/README.md

 # alx-frontend-for-fun
-# This is a read me file
+# This is a read me file by Sodiq Akanmu